maxweek/react-scroller/README.md

 # React-scroller

-Make your blocks scrolling easy, with a custom scroll-bar, based on native browser scroll
+Make your blocks scrolling easy, with a custom scroll-bar, based on native browser scroll.
+It is for simple and progressive applications, works on all modern browsers.
+It has a minimal load on the system, and has maximum performance, expandable and updatable

+## Features

+- Default scroll
+- Horizontal scroll
+- Grab content
+- Grab cursor
+- Interactive scrollbar
+- Variation of scrollbar positions
+- Border padding and fading
+- Horizontal scroll by mouse wheel
+- Minimal processing
+- Based on original browser scroll
+- Extendable

+## Todo

+- [x] Base scroll
+- [x] Horizonal scroll
+- [x] Grab content
+- [x] Grab cursors and other visual features
+- [x] Class extending
+- [x] Class extending
+- [ ] Methods
+- [ ] Events

-## How to install
+## Installation

 ```ts
 npm i @maxweek/react-scroller